Allankw-dev/Allankw-dev/README.md

 ## 🧭 About Me

-- 🌍 Based in Kenya
-- 🎓 Currently studying Advanced Database Systems & Object Oriented System Analysis and Design
-- 🌱 Currently building an **AI Hiring Platform** — a full-stack app with a FastAPI backend, Streamlit frontend, and PostgreSQL (Supabase) database
-- 🧠 Currently learning: deeper AI/ML integration and cloud infrastructure (OCI, Azure)
-- 👥 Looking to collaborate on interesting, real-world projects
-- 💬 Ask me about anything — happy to chat about full-stack dev, databases, or AI

----
+🌍 Based in Kenya, open to remote and on-site opportunities 🎓 Computer Science student, currently taking Advanced Database Systems and Object-Oriented System Analysis & Design ☁️ Hands-on with cloud infrastructure — provisioned a full Oracle Cloud environment (VCN, managed PostgreSQL, compute instance) end to end for a database systems project
+🗄️ Comfortable across the stack: relational schema design, REST API development, deployment pipelines, and debugging real production issues (auth flows, uptime monitoring, migration headaches)
+🚀 One example of that in practice: my AI Hiring Platform, a full-stack app (FastAPI + Streamlit + PostgreSQL) with production-grade security like rate limiting and input sanitization
+🤝 Open to internships and collaboration on real-world projects — I like problems with actual constraints, not just tutorials 💬 Happy to talk through anything from database design to deployment troubleshooting

 ## 🤖 AI & Machine Learning